 We have over 40 glazes.
 There are thousands of possible combinations.
 Finding the right combination for the form and function of the pot is the hard part.
 Terra Cotta Hanging Platter Decorated with White Slip and Markings Glaze Close-up Teapot with Celadon and Ash Glaze Detail of platter with black glaze Glaze Close-up Ash […]

-We have hand blown glass by over 20 artists Wavy Glass Bowl 10″ Vase with Gold Leaf and Decoration 14″ Handblown Glass Ornaments Glass Vase with Cane Pattern 9″ Glass Vase with Bubbles 8″ Glass Vase with Gold Leaf 14″ Wavy Glass Vase with Gold Leaf 12″ Glass Vase with Bubbles 10″ Glass Bowl with […]
+We are eliminating hand blown glass and all glass is 50% to 70% OFF.
+We need more room for pottery!
+Wavy Glass Bowl 10″ Vase with Gold Leaf and Decoration 14″ Handblown Glass Ornaments Glass Vase with Cane Pattern 9″ Glass Vase with Bubbles 8″ Glass Vase with Gold Leaf 14″ Wavy Glass Vase with […]

 Raku Wall Hangings with impressions of plants Raku is a Japanese word for an unusual firing process and the resulting pottery.
 The pottery is heated in the normal manner until the glaze melts, and then it is immediately removed from the kiln.
 The red hot pots are cooled rapidly.
 Sometimes they are cooled in oxidation […]